jberes/Reveal.Sdk.Dom/docs/getting-started/basic-concepts.md

 Understanding these fundamental concepts will help you work effectively with Reveal.Sdk.Dom.

+> **💡 Essential Reference**: Before diving in, familiarize yourself with the **[Types and Enums Reference](../core-concepts/types-and-enums.md)**.
+This guide covers all the field types, aggregation types, visualization types, and data source types you'll be working with.
+It's an essential reference that will help you understand the building blocks used throughout this guide.

 ## Overview

 Reveal.Sdk.Dom is designed around a hierarchical structure that mirrors the organization of a Reveal dashboard.
 At the highest level, you have a **Document**, which contains **Visualizations**, which display data from **Data Sources**.